What is organic honey?

 What is organic honey?
 What is raw honey?
 What’s the difference between them?
 These are frequent, yet justified questions.
 I asked them myself and here is what I have found about organic honey and why it is that expensive.

-There is set of standards and conditions that must be fulfilled in order to certify honey as “organic”.
+There is a set of standards and conditions that must be fulfilled in order to certify honey as “organic”.
 They consider:

 – honey bees foraging area